12turnbullb/NPO_GenAI_Streamlit_Chatbot/2_Chatbot_memory_RAG/README.md

 # 2_Chatbot_memory_RAG

 LLM with RAG and memory for linked question and answer.
-Ingest PDF data to local vector store, then pass as context for conversational chain.
+Ingest PDF data to local vector store, then pass as context to the conversational chain.

 ## Running the lab